Mahmudulislamshuvo/alamin-vai-portfolio/README.md

 ## 📂 Project Structure

-The project follows a component-based architecture:
+The project follows a component-based architecture for easy maintenance and scalability:

 ```
 alamin-vai-portfolio/